Staplegun-US/json-api-websocket-wrapper/README.md

 ```

 ## Config
-You will need to create a `config.json` file at the project root.
+You will need to create a `config.json` file at in the `config/` directory.
 You can use the
 config.json.example as a starting point.
 Based on the config file, the wrapper will
 continuously poll the preset API urls at preset intervals and publish new JSON
 blobs to the subscribed clients.
 The config file reflects the APIs that are continuously